Here I Provide lost spring questions and answers of Rajasthan board class 12 book Rainbow. Lost spring author is Anees Jung.

 Answer – Author Anees jung mentioned two types of world.

 - The first type of world is of the rag pickers of Seemapuri in Delhi.

 - The second type of world is of bangle makers of Firozabad.

-In Firozabad and seemapuri children lose their childhood.
-Vicious circle surround them everytime.
+In Firozabad and Seemapuri children lose their childhood.
+A vicious circle surrounds them every time.

 Question 15.
 Discuss how child labour is

-Answer – childhood is a time period for mental & physical growth.
-Childhood is a period of playing and earning.
-Mental & physical growth is not possible if children working
+Answer.
+Childhood is a time period for mental & physical growth.
+Childhood is a period of playing and learning.
+Mental & physical growth is not possible if children working on the